bernatferragut/FutureWeb-blog/bernat.md

 ## Intro

-Code Lead Instructor, Visual Designer and Front-End developer.
+Media Artist, Visual Designer and Front-End developer.
 I have a BSc in Eng.
 And a passion in how new technologies & good design affects our society.

 ## Work